How To Start a Makeup Line? (Business Formation Guide)

 Before diving into the steps, determine which approach best matches your goals and resources:

 Case Study: Glossier's Approach Emily Weiss launched Glossier after building a following through her beauty blog "Into the Gloss."
-She started with just four products and secured \$2M in seed funding, then expanded gradually based on customer feedback.
-This strategic focus allowed Glossier to reach a \$1.2 billion valuation within 5 years.
+She started with just four products and secured $2M in seed funding, then expanded gradually based on customer feedback.
+This strategic focus allowed Glossier to reach a $1.8 billion valuation by 2021.

 Promising Niches with Growth Potential (2025):